Latest update on Coronavirus (COVID-19) in the UK (updated on 25th August 2020)

 1. Safety at work

-As from Wednesday 13 May, employees who cannot work from home are encouraged to go back to work but under strict safety guidelines.
+Most workplaces have re-opened and employees who cannot work from home are encouraged to go back to work but under strict safety guidelines.
 In order to make sure that your employees are safe, you should read and act upon the Government’s following guidelines which are subdivided per sector:

 Note that employees who can work from home, should continue to do so.